meril-amit-sharma/meril-amit-sharma/README.md

 --->

 ## 👋 About Me
-Hi, I’m @meril-amit-sharma, a passionate software developer dedicated to building scalable and efficient solutions.
+Hi, I’m Amit Sharma, a passionate software developer dedicated to building scalable and efficient solutions.
 I have a keen eye for detail and love simplifying complex problems with clean and effective code.

 ## 👀 Interests
 - Full-stack development (Laravel, Node.js, React)